Miguel Grau de Abancay: History

-In the 1980 Copa Perú, the club classified to the National Stage, but was eliminated.
+In the 1980 Copa Perú, the club qualified to the National Stage, but was eliminated.

-In the 1998 Copa Perú, the club classified to the National Stage as Unión Grauína, but was eliminated by Coronel Bolognesi.
+In the 1998 Copa Perú, the club qualified to the National Stage as Unión Grauína, but was eliminated by Coronel Bolognesi.

-In the 2004 Copa Perú, the club classified to the National Stage as Unión Grauína, but was eliminated by Senati FBC.
+In the 2004 Copa Perú, the club qualified to the National Stage as Unión Grauína, but was eliminated by Senati FBC.

 Rivalries

 Miguel Grau has had a long-standing rivalry with Deportivo Educación.